andrewgarfield/siriproxy-vera/README.md

     You: "Turn on the <light name>"
     Siri: "Turning <light name> on."

+    **Setting alarm system into away mode.**
+    You: "I am leaving" or "We are leaving"
+    Siri: "Okay, I'll prepare the house for you."

+    **Setting alarm system into home mode.**
+    You: "I am staying in" or "We are staying in"
+    Siri: "Okay, I will arm the house for you."

+    **To reload the configuration changes from Vera (such as if you change the name of a scene or device.**
+    You: "Reload device information"
+    Siri: "Okay, I have reloaded the configuration from Vera."

     **Asking how many scenes Siri knows about (for testing purposes)**
     You: "How many scenes do you know?"
     Siri: "I know about <number of scenes> scenes.